 Sweet Grass Dairy Cheese Tasting at Relish

 We walked through Relish, a local store on Main Street that has some of the cutest Southern-themed houseware and décor.
 We were ushered to the back of the store where there was a little tasting area set up for us.
 It was there, that we got to sample some of the world-famous artisan cheeses made by the local Sweet Grass Dairy company.
-I believe the Sweet Grass Dairy storefront was closed on the day that we visited.
+The Sweet Grass Dairy storefront was closed the day that we visited.
 If you’re interested in trying these cheeses, they’re sold at Whole Foods.
-So, check out Whole Foods near you.

 George & Louie’s